Tander/vs_updater/README.md

   --help  Show this message and exit.

 Commands:
-  check        Checking if your VS server requires update. configure    Configures this tool to use server instance on given path. update       Performing update for your server. worldbackup  Performing backup of your current world.
+  autoupdate   Performing full update procedure for your server (if needed). check        Checking if your VS server requires update. configure    Configures this tool to use server instance on given path. update       Performing update for your server (if needed). worldbackup  Performing backup of your current world.
 ```